 The main entrance of the chapel facing east over the campus commons is at the base of a 30-foot entrance cross.
 The granite lintel above the cross is inscribed with the words from John 3:16, “For God so loved the world,” a bold declaration of God’s great love for us expressed in the gift of His one and only Son.

 Inside, wooden pillars and trusses are joined together by a major center beam to form a large cross at the apex of the open ceiling which reaches to the outside walls at every point of the cross.
 All who come enter at the foot of the cross and worship under the shadow of the cross.
 In keeping with the Maritime context, the trusses and center beam also reflect the inverted ribs and keel of a ship.

-The footprint of Saunders Irving Chapel is a Celtic cross; other design features include:
+The footprint of Saunders Irving Chapel is a Celtic cross; other design features include the following:

 - At a height of 116 feet, the Steeple stands as a powerful symbol of the mission of Kingswood and God’s call to the Church – to showcase the redemptive work of Christ on the Cross.
 The spire, crowned by a nine-foot cross, is lifted high above the surrounding town of Sussex.

 - Praying Hands at the north and south entrance transepts.
-These 32 inch carved granite hands include the reference from Isaiah 56:7 and Luke 19:46 which calls his Church to be a “house of prayer for all nations.”
+These 32-inch carved granite hands include the reference from Isaiah 56:7 and Luke 19:46 which calls the Church to be a “house of prayer for all nations.”

 - The main entrance includes a 30-foot Entrance Cross.
 The granite lintel above this cross is inscribed with the words, “God So Loved the World,” a bold declaration of God’s great love for us expressed in the gift of his one and only Son upon the Cross.